regulate-tech/findmyeyetest/docs/index.md

 We could make very rapid progress if the UK optician community were to do the following -

-agree on the structured data standard for optical prescriptions /(FIHR has done the work so no reason to delay/) tweak their systems to print a QR code alongside the text prescription /(simple and cheap using common, free libraries/).
+agree on the structured data standard for optical prescriptions (FIHR has done the work so no reason to delay) tweak their systems to print a QR code alongside the text prescription (simple and cheap using common, free libraries).

 Once recipients of eye tests have their prescriptions in an easily readable standards-based format then this opens up a lot of possibilities for how they can be used for their benefit.